haibuinam/Crafting-system/README.md

 # Crafting-system
 This repository contains the code I made for Crafting-system using Unreal Engine 5.
+# Setup Project
+Download WindowsApplication folder and run the application
 # Algorithms and Data Structures (STL)
 1. Map: to find the crafting recipe for all items.
 2. Set: to save recipes for all items (Each item has its own recipe)